dns-violations/dnsflagday/2020/index.md

 This web site and some aspects of DNS Flag Day 2020 are works in progress.
 - The _exact date_ for the 2020 DNS Flag Day is not yet determined.
-- **Please note** that the _exact recommended EDNS buffer sizes_ have not yet been agreed upon.
-The current proposal is to use a value of 1232 bytes to limit the risk of fragmentation on IPv6.

 Nevertheless, the technical requirements are already clear enough that operators and developers can start preparing by testing and fixing their